aqaPayam/NakhBot/docs/domain/02-entities.md

 UI localization is handled by `Locale`, `UIText`, and `UserSettings.language_code`.

-Other optional profile values such as smoking preference, pets, exercise/gym, religion importance, children preference, and education level may remain enum/config values until the product requires admin-editable lookup records.
+The following optional profile values are controlled enums for MVP:

+* EducationLevel
+* SmokingPreference
+* PetsPreference
+* ExerciseFrequency
+* ReligionImportance
+* ChildrenPreference

+They must not be stored as arbitrary free text.

+Education represents education level, not exact major.

+These values may later be migrated to admin-editable lookup records if product requirements change.

 ## 5. Enum / Config Values